For the main index, see here.

 - James gets to revert to his natural accent in a sketch about an American plane filled with Kylie Jenner's entourage that encounters problems over Scottish airspace - and the only person who can help them is James as the Scottish air traffic controller whose accent is somehow even more incomprehensible.
+There's a brief Hope Spot when Kel enters the cockpit claiming to have spent some time in Scotland - but after hearing one sentence, says "NOPE!" and tries to leave the cockpit.
 To their credit, the audience laughs when the twist at the end is revealed - the plane ends up in Welsh airspace.

 - Weekend Update breaks new ground with the most egregious case of Spoofed with Their Own Words yet, tearing into Donald Trump's border wall negotiations by comparing his recent speeches with archive footage of all the claims he's had to throw out in more recent times.Colin: One of the factors behind Trump ending the shutdown was the buildup of ground delays at Laguardia airport.
 You know you've failed as a president when you've somehow made Laguardia worse.

 - They take an especially nasty dig at Roger Stone as well:Colin: Roger Stone, pictured here as an old lady being told there's no more room at Bingo, left the courthouse to face a crowd that was booing and chanting "lock HIM up".[...]
 Do you know how much people have to hate you to show up just to boo you on a work day?